LeoMcBills/100_days-ML/.ipynb_checkpoints/README-checkpoint.md

 This chapter introduces implicit type conversions, which are performed in c++ whenever different arithmetic types occur in expressions.
 Additionally, an operator for explicit type conversion is introduced.

+## The standard Class string
+This chapter introduces the standard class string, which is used to represent strings.
+Besides defining strings we will also look at various methods of string manipulation.
+These include inserting and erasing, searching and replacing, comparing and concatenating strings.

 ---

 ## Day 24: Deep dive into control statements